saguileran/MD-SCPI/Reports/README.md

 ## Week 3

+Create mutation an prepare again all necessary input files

-- Reset numering on MR, it starts at 727
+- Reset numering on MR mutation, it starts at 727
 - Add mutations to the ligand (S810L) in chimera

 ```